azizzahar/Docs/Jitsi Meet Install (Ubuntu 18.04).md

 - 3478 UDP - for quering the stun server (coturn, optional, needs config.js change to enable it)
 - 5349 TCP - for fallback network video/audio communications over TCP (when UDP is blocked for example), served by coturn
 - 5347 TCP

+# Now stop and test.
+Don't forget the jwt token in the url

 # Token moderation installation